flpflan/u-freecam/README.md

 ## What's This

-As the name suggests, this a free camera tool for games built on the Unity engine.
+As the name suggests, this a freecam tool for games built on the Unity engine.

 It also comes with an in-game speed change feature.